oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```
 ###### Figure 5-2: GraphViz Source for University Conceptual ERD

-Figure 5-3 is an example instance of the University type serialized in verbose JSON data format:
+Figure 5-3 is an example instance of the University type serialized in
+[verbose](#41-verbose-json-serialization) and [compact](#42-compact-json-serialization) JSON data formats:
 ```json
 {
   "name": "Faber College",